dmlc/dgl/docs/source/guide/data-loadcsv.rst

     3,0,False,True,False,"0.9784264442230887, 0.22131880861864428, 0.3161154827254189"
     4,1,True,True,False,"0.23142237259162102, 0.8715767748481147, 0.19117861103555467"

 After loaded, the dataset has one graph.
-Node/edge features are stored in ```ndata`` and ``edata`` with the same column names.
-The example demonstrates how to specify a vector-shaped feature -- using comma-separated list enclosed by double quotes ``"..."``.
+Node/edge features are stored in ``ndata`` and ``edata`` with the same column names.
+The example demonstrates how to specify a vector-shaped feature using comma-separated list enclosed by double quotes ``"..."``.

 .. code:: python